Skip to main content

 And talking of Mahtoub, I have to thank Paulo Coelho for introducing me to the term, not that it was very mind-altering.
 Naseeb(fate) and Kismat(luck) serve almost the same meaning in speech, especially while complaining about life.
 Mahtoub is more impersonal, in the sense that one doesn’t blame it for his or her misfortune.

-Once, hoping to recreate a coming-of-age jaunt (albeit a little lately, but still with a bang) in Manali, with bikes, snow-peaked mountains, copious smoky substances, and someone to cuddle up with to keep the cold away, I repeated the same journey a couple of years later.
+Once, hoping to recreate a coming-of-age jaunt (albeit a little late in life, but still with a bang) in Manali, with bikes, snow-peaked mountains, copious smoky substances, and someone to cuddle up with to keep the cold away, I repeated the same journey a couple of years later.
 Except this time it rained constantly, the place was deserted.
-A near curfew with cops patrolling the streets as just a week earlier a bunch of Israelis had been thrashed black and blue by the locals.
+A near curfew with cops patrolling the streets, as just a week earlier a bunch of Israelis had been thrashed black and blue by the locals.
 A regular event there, by the way.

-If they leaves me disappointed, or worse, bored, I guess I would know what to say - Mahtoub!
+If they leave me disappointed, or worse, bored, I guess I would know what to say - Mahtoub!

 The Fountain of Youth